WE TRANSFORM BUSINESS NEEDS INTO SOLUTIONS THAT GROW WITH YOUR BUSINESS.

 - Available to individuals and trusts (no income verification)

-1. The Bancorp Bank (“Bank”) does not charge an application fee.
+1. The Bancorp Bank, N.A. (“Bank”) does not charge an application fee.
 State, local and/or third-party fees may apply in some states.
 The SBLOC and IBLOC each have two fees: the Return Payment Fee and the Interest Rate Conversion Fee.
 See the Agreement for details.

 2. Clients are advised to consult a financial/tax professional regarding the potential tax implications involving their investment portfolio.

 3. There may be adverse tax consequences when pledging an insurance policy.
 It is advisable to consult with a tax advisor before pledging a policy.

 4. Neither the SBLOC nor the IBLOC can be used to purchase additional securities or to pay off a margin loan that was used to purchase securities.

 5. Line of credit is contingent on life insurance policy remaining in good standing.
 To be eligible as IBLOC collateral the insurance policy must be issued by an insurance provider approved by the Bank.

 6. Subject to credit approval and underwriting.

 Securities-based lending has special risks and may not be suitable for everyone.

 The opinions, findings, or perspectives expressed in this content are those of the author and do not reflect the official policy or position of The Bancorp, Inc., its affiliates, or its or their employees.